craigafrench/craigafrench.github.io/index.md

 My main areas of research and teaching are the philosophy of mind & psychology and metaphysics & epistemology.
 I also have a strong interest in various aspects of the history of philosophy.

-For publications, work in progress, etc please see my [research page](http:\\craigafrench.github.io/research), you can find my CV [here](https://dl.dropboxusercontent.com/u/3913409/Site%20Content/CraigFrenchCV.pdf), and to get in touch please send me an email.
+To find out more about my work and publications please see my [research page](http:\\craigafrench.github.io/research), my [CV is here](https://dl.dropboxusercontent.com/u/3913409/Site%20Content/CraigFrenchCV.pdf), and to get in touch please send me an email.